Danger0101/JavaScript-Quiz-PP2/README.md

 - My previous assessor for ideas on the readme file.
 Sorry do to the nature of assessing I have no idea who you are but thank you for the invaluable advice.

-- W3Schools for inspiration on the loading CSS for use on quiz page.
+- [W3Schools](https://www.w3schools.com/) for inspiration on the loading CSS for use on quiz page and to find out uses for all type of varriables and inspiration to the questions.
+Invaluable tool so much knowledge for freee its crazy.

-- My wife who’s been supper supportive of this change in career for me and just being out right amazing we will get her into this one way or another I am sure.
+- [My wife](https://www.twitch.tv/flame_121) who’s been supper supportive of this change in career for me and just being out right amazing we will get her into this one way or another I am sure.

-- Code Institute for providing an excellent accelerated learning platform worth every penny.
+- [Code Institute](https://codeinstitute.net/) for providing an excellent accelerated learning platform worth every penny.
 ---
 ## Future feature ideas
 | **Features to add** | **Added Y(yes)/N(no)** |